googleads/html5-to-dfp/README.md

 ## Installation

+The preferred way of running this project is as a standalone Appengine application.
+Running it on your local machine is also possible, either to test changes to the source code, or as a quick way of uploading a single bundle.

-This project can be run with minimal configuration on your local machine, using the development appserver provided by the Cloud SDK.
+To run on your local machine, all you need is the development appserver provided by the Cloud SDK.

-Running it on a live Appengine instance is slightly more complex, but is of course the right solution if more than one person needs to use this service, or if you don't want to worry about managing the development server.
+Running it on a live Appengine instance is slightly more complex, but allows you to support multiple users, without worrying about managing the development server.

 ### Local prerequisites

+On your local machine, you need:

 * the [Google Cloud SDK for Appengine Standard Environment](https://cloud.google.com/appengine/docs/standard/python/download)
 * a version of Python 2.7